joinmeow/amazon-cognito-passwordless-auth/client/react/README.md

-# Amazon Cognito Passwordless Auth – React Client
+# Meow Cognito Passwordless Auth – React Client

 > A tiny wrapper around the core **amazon-cognito-passwordless-auth** library that gives you first-class React hooks and components.
 >